 You’ll need basic equipment like a computer, an internet connection, and a microphone to get started.
 The pay rate for these jobs vary, but it’s typically about $25 per test.
 Tests usually run between 5 and 30 minutes.

 One of the most popular work-at-home options is customer services roles.
 Many companies hire customer service reps to handle inquires and complaints from home.
 Usually, all that is needed is a high-speed internet connection, a dedicated phone line, excellent communication skills, and a willingness to help people.

 According to the US Bureau of Labor Statistics, the average salary for a customer service rep is $38,510, although top earners can pull in more than $50,000.

 Remember—as with most jobs, the bigger the company, the higher the salary you can expect.
 Some of the top-paying industries for customer service reps are oil & gas, with an average income over $60,000; manufacturing, over $50,000; and insurance, over $40,000.
 And if you have a few years of experience under your belt, consider climbing the corporate ladder into a higher-paid position like Customer Success or Account Manager.

 Working for your current job, only at home, might not make you any more money than your present wage, but it will allow you to save money and win back hours of your life.
 And you can’t beat the convenience of working from home.

 Most people assume that their job won’t allow telecommuting, but the truth is that you never know until you ask.
 Many jobs can be done from home, and it would even save the company money on things like office space, supplies, and break room goodies (They’d probably save a ton on coffee alone!) to employ that policy.

 See this post for tips on creating a telecommuting proposal.

-- Becky of Your Modern Family earned $45,000 in the month of August alone!
+- Alex and Lauren of Create and Go made $86,477.74 in the month of July alone!
 Crazy, right?